 The objective of this course is enable students to develop a disciplined approach to the analysis of market situations and decision making.
 The orientation is managerial and real life applications will be emphasized.
 Taking a holistic view, emphasis is on the entire marketing program and the global environment in which it operates so that students can develop the skills required to make optimal marketing decisions.

 BUSD 7021-2 MScBM Capstone Business Project (3 units)

-At least four seminars hosted by researchers and / or practitioners with good amount of experience will be organized and students are required to attend all as this forms an important part of learning.
+Seminars hosted by researchers and/or practitioners with good amount of experience will be organized and students are required to attend as this forms an important part of learning.
 Students, working in groups of 3 -5, will be assessed according to the depth and width of their analysis, the appropriateness, feasibility, and cost-effectiveness of their recommendations and the implications on implementation and stakeholders.